rhiot/rhiot/docs/readme.md

 By default the LWM2M server is exposed using the default IANA port i.e. 5683.
 The embedded LWM2M server is started together with the cloudlet.

+In order to use custom LWM2M server port, set the `lwm2m_port` environment variable when starting the device management cloudlet (or Rhiot Cloud).
+For example:

+    docker run -d -e lwm2m_port=16000 io.rhiot/rhiot-cloudlet-device/0.1.1

 #### Device registry

 Device registry is used by Leshan to store the information about the managed devices.
 By default the device cloudlet uses